Plan the Perfect New York City Christmas Itinerary

 Visit Museums and Landmarks

-If you like museums, the Metropolitan Museum of Art has a beautiful holiday tree in the Medieval Sculpture Hall and festive exhibits throughout.
+If you enjoy museums, the Metropolitan Museum of Art features a beautiful holiday tree in the Medieval Sculpture Hall and offers festive exhibits throughout.

-For more holiday activities, you could visit the American Museum of Natural History, which has an excellent origami holiday tree.
+For more holiday activities, consider visiting the American Museum of Natural History, which features an excellent origami holiday tree.
 The museums do get crowded during the holidays, so I suggest going early or later in the day.

 Grand Central Terminal’s Holiday Fair features local vendors, unique gifts, and food.
 I was surprised to find that it is more than just a terminal.

-Grand Central has over 50 shops and 30 places to eat.
+Grand Central has over 50 shops and 30 dining options.

 This iconic building is enormous.
 I recommend standing at the top of the stairs and taking it all in.
 The architecture is impressive.